 - Apply Image Compression

 One of the important steps towards site optimization and speeding your website is image compression.
-What it does is that it compresses your website images, which result in fast page loading.
+What it does is compress your website images, which results in fast page loading.
 There are WordPress plugins that do a great job for WordPress users.
 EWWW Image Optimizer and Compress JPEG & PNG images are two popular image compression plugins out there.
 Moreover, you could hire a web developer to add image compression to your static or dynamic website.